jvishnefske/claude-plugins/swiss-cheese/commands/skip-layer.md

 **Can skip if**:
 - No `unsafe` blocks in codebase: `grep -r "unsafe" src/ | wc -l` = 0
-- No critical invariants documented
+- No safety-critical invariants documented
 - Kani/Prusti not available for target platform

 **Cannot skip if**:
 - Contains `unsafe` code
-- Critical requirements exist
+- Safety-critical requirements exist
 - Security-critical functionality

 ### All Other Layers